openbroadcaster/openbroadcaster.github.io/voice-tracking.md

 Voicetracks must be followed by a media item.

+VT Will prompt browser to give access to local microphone

 ## Accessing VT Tool in Play List

-From within a playlist, Click VT Icon button at bottom
+From within a playlist, Click VT Icon button at bottom menu.

 ### Selecting Device